home-assistant/home-assistant.io/source/_integrations/lifx.markdown

 ## HomeKit Accessory Protocol

 Many LIFX devices also support being controlled via HomeKit Accessory Protocol.
 If the LIFX device supports it and has not already paired with an `iOS` device, it can be paired using HomeKit Accessory Protocol.

-If the LIFX device supports HomeKit and the `lifx` integration does not yet support the device, it can be controlled via the [`homekit_controller`](/integrations/homekit_controller) integration.
+If the `lifx` integration does not yet support the device but supports HomeKit Accessory Protocol, it can be controlled via the [`homekit_controller`](/integrations/homekit_controller) integration.

 The `lifx` integration currently has to poll the device every few seconds, as opposed to using the [`homekit_controller`](/integrations/homekit_controller) integration, which offers push updates, encrypted communications, and significantly less network traffic.

 ## LIFX Switch